mhBrice/thesis/abstract.md

 community reorganization, could they catalyse a permanent shift to alternative states?

 The second chapter provided answers to this question with an analysis of forest transition dynamics in Québec based on a four-state model, i.e. boreal, mixed, temperate and pioneer.
-Transition dynamics are primarily influenced by disturbances and secondarily by climate and edaphic conditions.
-Major disturbances mainly trigger transitions to the pioneer state, while moderate disturbances promote transitions from mixed to temperate states.
+Transition dynamics was primarily influenced by disturbances and secondarily by climate and edaphic conditions.
+Major disturbances mainly triggered transitions to the pioneer state, while moderate disturbances promoted transitions from mixed to temperate states.
 In the long run, moderate disturbances may catalyse a faster northward shift of the temperate-boreal ecotone under climate change.
 However, contrary to my expectations, temperate species recruitment played a negligible role in this